The Simple Guide on Trading Financial Markets

 Risk management is there for us to protect our capital from big losses.
 It plays a very important role in trading.
 It helps us to stay in the game in the long run.

-Risk management is different for every segment like equities, options, forex, etc. It also changes if you are trading with margin and just in general different strategy or risk tolerance affects the way you would manage your risk.
+Risk management is different for every segment like equities, options, forex, etc. It also changes if you are simulated trading with margin and just in general different strategy or risk tolerance affects the way you would manage your risk.
 So in a way, risk management is personal.

 Now, we will understand some basic and the most important concept of risk management.